Rome Travel Guide: What to See, Eat & Know Before You Go

 Food

 Roman cuisine is defined by five pasta dishes — cacio e pepe, carbonara, amatriciana, gricia, and cacio e uova — and an offal tradition that reflects the city’s working-class roots.
 The best versions are found in Testaccio and Trastevere.
 Jewish-Roman cooking in the Ghetto neighbourhood (carciofi alla giudia, baccalà in pastella) is a distinct and excellent tradition worth a dedicated meal.
+Plant-based travellers will find Rome more navigable than its reputation suggests — our vegan guide to Rome covers the best plant-based restaurants and naturally vegan Roman dishes.
+For a country-wide overview of eating vegan in Italy, the complete Italy vegan guide is the place to start.

 Getting around

 Rome’s metro system has only two main lines and misses most of the historic centre.
 Walking and buses cover the gaps.
-Taxis are metered and reliable but expensive for cross-city trips.
+A single bus or metro ticket costs approximately €1.50 and is valid for 100 minutes.
+A 48-hour pass costs approximately €7.
+Taxis are metered and reliable — airport to centre costs approximately €50 fixed fare from Fiumicino.
+For a pre-booked transfer with driver meet-and-greet in arrivals, Welcome Pickups is a reliable option from both Fiumicino and Ciampino.
 Renting a scooter is legal but requires confidence in aggressive Italian traffic.
 A three-day central Rome itinerary is walkable if you’re strategic with neighbourhood groupings.

 Upcoming Events in Rome